shotgunsoftware/tk-core/docs/initializing.rst

 The simplest way to distribute a Toolkit configuration to a group of users, whether these are distributed in different locations or all working in the same building, is to upload it to Shotgun.
-At startup, the Toolkit Bootstrap will automatically look for uploaded configuratons and if detected, download the configuration locally and then launch.
+At startup, the Toolkit Bootstrap will automatically look for uploaded configurations and if detected, download the configuration locally and then launch.
 Toolkit will take care of distribution and setup.